CoinOpLLC/mule/docs/TheBookOfBooks.md

 **Why should I trust my application to run on `deftrade`?**
 : - correctness of the smart contracts underwrites trust in the business process
-    - `Ricardian` contracts composed via algebraic composition with parallel legal prose.
+    - [Ricardian smart contracts](https://en.wikipedia.org/wiki/Ricardian_contract) composed via algebraic composition with parallel legal prose.
     - smart contracts are "just code", so all the same correctness and validation techniques apply
     - contract properties like "deterministic" and "terminating" _provable_ within the type system
   - domain level algebraic laws